programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```

-Save and check the tori appear on site reload.
+Save the index.html file, reload the browser and check the tori appear on site reload.

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-12.png" alt="Five jars sit on green tori on a map of Papua." caption="Figure 12.
 Webpage with the jars sitting on tori." %}